 Nor do you have to visit the funeral director straight away.
 Once the death has been registered, you will be given a green form which you must take with you to the funeral home (or have with you at the home visit).
 The time frame in which you decide to do this is up to you.

 Funeral directors understand that losing a loved one is a life-changing event, and they are there to guide and support you through the process in whichever way is best for you.

 Funeral directors are not cold or indifferent, there to bombard you with questions about your dearly departed.
 They are there to listen, give advice and offer guidance.
 However, they will need to ask you a few questions to make sure that the funeral goes ahead smoothly and that all your wishes are respected.

 To help you prepare for the funeral, our dedicated Bristol funeral directors will ask you some of the following questions:

-- Do you want a burial or a cremation?
+- Do you want a burial, traditional cremation or direct cremation?

 - Would you like to choose the deceased clothes yourself or would you prefer the funeral home to prepare a gown?